Service Desk Innovation Takes a Lesson from Consumers

 5. Analytics: Best practices in customer experience analytics can be leveraged to deliver truly great experiences for end users.
 There is a need to understand better the behaviour and preferences of end users to better align services that meet their expectations.
 Data is critical to how organisations shift from transactional service delivery models to intuitive, predictive services.
 From segmentation to customer value management to behavioural analytics, data and insights will help design the service desk transformation to better match employee expectations and needs.

 Moving the help desk from a technology focus to an end-user focus must involve more than just the IT department.
 Many business units, from marketing to HR and other shared services, can influence, if not actively participate, in the transformation.
 And of course, the user perspective must drive any initiative, so make sure employees are engaged and their voices are heard at every point in the process.

 Regardless of the B2C or B2B environment, we’re all human, and want to be treated as such.
 Classic corporate bureaucracy and barriers to simple experiences won’t be tolerated anymore.
-The service desk should be optimized to allow everyone to work at their best.
+The service desk should be optimised to allow everyone to work at their best.